Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Evaluation methodology

 \subsection{Dataset description}

 In order to validate our methodology we leverage two different datasets, namely the (i) \textit{fingerprinting} \cite{14} and the (ii) \textit{links} \cite{9715175}.
 The fingerprinting dataset contains received signal strength (RSS) measurements made with Bluetooth Low Energy (BLE) technology, measured in dBm.
-The dataset consists of $505.000$ data points, organised over $23$ classes that represent 2D coordinates, which are collected during the spring and during the winter.
-It can be used for outdoor fingerprint-based localization applications.
-We organise the data into $31$ smaller datasets each containing $16.290$ samples, as follows: The first dataset $D_0$ contains data from 3 classes and is used to train a random forest classifier, as our $M_0$ model.
-Then we edit the rest of the datasets $D_1 - D_{30}$ so that each third dataset to contain data from a new class (i.e., $D_2$, $D_5$, $D_8$, $D_11$, $D_14$ etc.) while the rest of them (i.e, $D_3$, $D_4$, $D_6$, $D_7$, $D_9$ etc.) to contain data from existing classes.
+The dataset consists of $505,000$ data points, organised over $25$ classes that represent 2D coordinates, which are collected during the spring and during the winter, as discussed in section \ref{sec:statement}.
+We organise the data into $31$ smaller datasets each containing $16,290$ samples, as follows: The first dataset $D_0$ contains samples that belong only to the first $10$ classes of the \textit{fingerprinting} dataset (out of a total $25$ classes), and is used to train a random forest classifier, as our $M_0$ model.
+Datasets $D_1$ - $D_{30}$ are organised as follows: Each third dataset (i.e., $D_3$, $D_6$, $D_9$, $D_{12}$ $...$ $D_{30}$ ) contains a mix of: (i) samples stemming from new classes which do not exist in the original $D_0$; and (ii) samples that belong to the same classes as in $D_0$.
+We opt for different mix of percentages of drifted samples in order to evaluate the detectors under examination over various conditions.
+In this sense, the concept drift phenomenon exists (in different variations) in every third dataset.
+The rest of the datasets (i.e., $D_1$, $D_2$, $D_4$, $D_5$, $D_{7}$, $D_{8}$, ..., $D_{29}$) contain samples that belong to the classes that already exist in the $D_0$ and thus, they are not drifted.
 This dataset formulation is opted to simulate various scenarios of concept drifts where data from new classes are collected in the field, within different time frames.
-There, a question arises how to detect such changes in the data sequence and how to assess that the collected data belong to "new" classes or position in the fingerprinting grid.